giuliodondi/kOS-Shuttle-OPS3/README.md

 [![License: CC BY 4.0](https://licensebuttons.net/l/by/4.0/80x15.png)](https://creativecommons.org/licenses/by/4.0/)

 # Kerbal Space Program Space Shuttle OPS3 Entry Guidance
-Real Entry and Landing guidance for the Space Shuttle in KSP / RO

-# Work In Progress, not yet functional
+## updated February 2024

-This will be the kOS implementation of the real-world Shuttle Entry, TAEM and Approach guidance, also including GRTLS
+This is the kOS implementation of the real-world Shuttle Entry, TAEM and Approach guidance, also including GRTLS guidance.

-Only designed to be compatible with my fork of Space Shuttle System (https://github.com/giuliodondi/Space-Shuttle-System-Expanded) with realistic aerodynamics
+Only designed for use in KSP with full RSS - Realism Overhaul andm y fork of Space Shuttle System

 ## References
 - [MCC level C formulation requirements.
 Entry guidance and entry autopilot, optional TAEM targeting](https://ntrs.nasa.gov/api/citations/19800016873/downloads/19800016873.pdf)